superboySB/python-learning-notebook/README.md

-Learn Python from several projects
+Learn Python from several projects!!!